chi-tech/chi-tech/CHI_DOC/Install_linux.md

 ### Step 11 - Run regression tests

-To check if the code compiled correctly execute the test scripts:
+To check if the code compiled correctly, execute the test scripts:

 ```bash
     $ python3 CHI_TEST/Z_Run_all.py